Jamie-Hilditch/SUNRISE2022_TCHAIN/README.md

 ## Filepaths
 This code is intended to be used many different people.
 Therefore, hardcoding filepaths must be avoided.
-To facilitate this the code utilises the directory structure specified in the Google drive.
+To facilitate this, the code utilises the directory structure specified in the Google drive.
 However, we must still provide the base directory containing our copy of the Google drive.
 This is done by reading the environment variable `SUNRISE2022_TCHAIN_DATA`.
 - Environment variables can be set at the MATLAB command line using `setenv`
-- e.g. `>> setenv('SUNRISE2022_TCHAIN_DATA','pathToMyData');`
+- e.g. `>> setenv('SUNRISE2022_TCHAIN_DATA',pathToMyData);`

 The directory structure defined inside the google drive is
 ```